Pre-dawn food run then rush home: Kashmir under curfew

 An unprecedented security lockdown and near-total communication blockade has continued since Sunday night in Muslim-majority Kashmir, a day before the Hindu nationalist-led government in New Delhi scrapped the disputed Himalayan region’s autonomous status.
 New Delhi rushed tens of thousands of additional soldiers to one of the world’s most militarized regions to stave off more unrest from rebels who have been fighting Indian rule for decades.

 Such restrictions on movement are nothing new for Kashmiris.
-They endured months of clampdown during massive public uprisings against Indian rule in 2008, 2010 and 2016.
-However, landline phones have never been cut before.
+They endured months of clampdowns during massive public uprisings against Indian rule in 2008, 2010 and 2016.
+However, landline phone service has never been cut before.

 Over a million people live inside the security siege of Srinagar.
 The hardships, residents say, are slowly unfolding.